Ann Van Hoey

 • Qingdao Shinan District People’s Government, Qingdao, China

-• Cheongju International Craft Museum, Cheongju, South-Korea
+• Cheongju Interantional Craft Museum, Cheongju, South Korea

 • City Ceramic Industrial Technical Laboratory, Mizunami City, Gifu Prefecture, Japan

-• Museum MUDAL, Deinze, Belgium
+• Mudel Museum, Deinze, Belgium

 • The Clay Studio, Philadelphia, USA